huytranhg/MirrorFreezeCopy/README.md

 + Mirror, meaning mirror copy from Source folder to Destination folder whenever Source folder has changed (deletion is not considered a change).
 + Freeze, meaning mirror copy from Destination folder to Source folder whenever Source folder has changed (deletion is not considered a change).
 + Copy, meaning copy only, from Source folder to Destination folder whenever Source folder has changed (deletion is not considered a change).
--	The mirror copy makes an exact 1:1 copy of the two folders, the deleted files are deleted in both folders, so use Mirror and Freeze functions at your own risk.
+- The mirror copy makes an exact 1:1 copy of the two folders, the non-existed files and folders in Source folder will be deleted in Destination folder, so use Mirror and Freeze functions at your own risk.

 ***Installation, Uninstallation***